Our President and Patrons voluntarily act as ambassadors for our charity using their extensive networks across the county and beyond.

-The Board of Trustees have overall responsibility for the effective governance of the charity and for setting the long term strategy.
-Bringing with them vast experience in many fields, they offer support, guidance and a shared ethos for making a difference in the lives of children and young people in need.
+The Board of Trustees are volunteers who have overall responsibility for the effective governance of the charity and for setting the long term strategy.
+Bringing with them vast experience in many fields, they offer support, guidance and a shared ethos for making a difference in the lives of children and young people.

 Russell is a retired stockbroker who lives in Rochester.
-A Deputy Lieutenant of Kent, he is the Senior Warden of the Rochester Bridge Warden’s Trust.
+A Deputy Lieutenant of Kent, he is the link DL for the Medway Towns.

-Harry Reid, Actor who plays Ben Mitchell in British Soap Opera, Eastenders, was introduced to YLF by one of our Volunteer Mentors.
+Harry Reid, Actor, who played Ben Mitchell in British Soap Opera, Eastenders, and is currently performing in the West End, was introduced to YLF by one of our Volunteer Mentors.
 After hearing about the services the Charity provides, he decided that he would like to support the work in any way he can.
 He is a proactive ambassador and present at many YLF events.

 “I was introduced to this Charity by a hardworking, loving person and that resonates through the YLF team.
 Young people’s lives matter and The Young Lives Foundation look to be a group set to help that fact.
 I look forward to supporting their movement!”